 In Microsoft 365

-In Microsoft 365, shared mailboxes are created directly from the admin center.
-Go to Teams and groups → Shared mailboxes → Add a shared mailbox.
+In Microsoft 365, shared mailboxes are created directly from the Admin Center.
+Go to Teams & groups → Shared mailboxes → Add a shared mailbox.
 Enter a name and email address, add team members, and assign Full Access and Send As permissions.
-Members will see the shared mailbox appear in Outlook automatically after restarting the application.
-Shared mailboxes under 50GB do not require a separate licence.
-For more detail, see our guide on do shared mailboxes need a licence.
+Members will see the shared mailbox appear in Outlook automatically after restarting.
+Shared mailboxes under 50GB do not require a separate license.
+For the complete setup guide, see our shared mailbox in Outlook guide.

 On a distribution list